Guide

 Example: 30-day cycle at 24% APR.
 If your balance is $1,000 for 10 days, $1,500 for 10 days, and $800 for 10 days, the average daily balance is about $1,100.
 Using a daily rate, interest for the cycle is roughly $21.70.

-Many credit cards offer a grace period on purchases: if you pay the statement balance in full by the due date, purchases may not accrue interest.
-But carrying a balance can remove the grace period, and certain transactions (cash advances are a common example) may accrue interest immediately.
+Many credit cards offer a grace period on purchases only when you pay the statement balance in full.
+Carrying a balance can remove that grace period and make new purchases accrue interest sooner than expected.

 How payoff calculators estimate interest